quesihealy/php-contact-form-test/README.md

 ## Getting Started

-Database Schema Available in the root directory: db_schema.sql Update configs in /public/config.php
+* Database Schema Available in the root directory: db_schema.sql
+* Please Update configs in /public/config.php for SMTP and DB credentials